Dinner with my Friend

 If lies and misinformation can spread fast on FB, why not use that platform to spread the truth?

-And so we get caught up in this endless battle with others.
-We live for hours at a time in an environment of constant combat and argument – we look for mistruth, engage the enemy, and fight the fight.
+So, we get caught up in this endless battle with others.
+We live for hours at a time in an environment of constant combat and argument—we look for mistruths, engage the enemy, and fight the fight.

 Post-to-Post combat.